orkunkl/cw-quadratic-funding/README.md

 - [ ] Regen Network / OpenTEAM logos & branding represented in the UI
 - [ ] Deploy your contract to the CosmWasm coral testnet, and share a working link to your dApp

+First iteration will only support single type of native coin.

 ## Messages

 ```rust